What will living longer mean for individuals, and for society?

 For Professor Carstensen, who has been investigating the psychology of aging for the last 30 years, it has become quite clear that, in terms of emotional stability, the best years come later in life.

-Except for dementia-related diseases, older people usually suffer less from depression and anxiety, i.e., mental health generally improves with health.
+Except for dementia-related diseases, older people usually suffer less from depression and anxiety, i.e. mental health generally improves with age.

 This is quite shocking, because we tend to associate happiness only with health, beauty and power.
 So, how can older people be so happy?
 It’s all about “socioemotional selectivity.”
 It means that they find a new way of evaluating situations to determine whether they are worth their time, attention, worry or wrath, and focus on what’s positive.
 Also, they worry less about what others think of them.